Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - Contact information in the footer
 - Contact from - sends the information to an email address
 - Modal pop-up when clicking/tapping on the App Store link
-- Responsive desgn: Besides minor changes (eg. font size), there are some major layout changes according to the viewport size:
+- Responsive desgn: Besides minor changes (eg. font size), there are some major layout changes depending on the viewport size:
     ![table](http://c-ronics.com/course/responsiveDesignTable.png)

 ### Planned features